 Re-sealing Metal Panels

 Over time, caulk and sealants may shrink or get hard and brittle, allowing for unwanted moisture penetration.
 Newer formulations of metal roof caulk better maintain their elasticity.
 Special rubberized tapes can be used to complete some repairs.
 For example, EternaBond is a four-inch-wide tape featuring embedded primer and sealant.
 When properly applied over a clean, dry surface the rugged micro-sealant compound will eliminate leaks.
 At seams and where cracks or splits appear.

 sufficient number of fasteners and the proper use of sealants are critical for long-term moisture resistance.
 Leaks often occur where fasteners are missing or corroded.
 The cost for fastener repairs consists primarily of labor A expense.
 Often calculated at about $40-60 per hour.

 Sealant Application on Metal Roofs

 An inadequate application of sealant around fastener heads is another common problem.
 The solution is to caulk all exposed fasteners with a proper long-life sealant.

 New Metal Panels and Components

 When entire panels or sections require replacement, costs escalate.
 Metal roof panels run $2-3 per square foot for thinner gauge steel to $3-5 per square foot for higher grades of steel.
 Zinc alloys and copper materials are the most expensive of all, at $10-15 per square foot.
 Partial replacements can easily run into the thousands of dollars.

 In average the cost for metal repair is $850.00 USD.
 Although a metal roof may cost more upfront than many other roof systems, its excellent appearance and long life usually make the investment more than worthwhile.
 A properly installed metal roof will last for decades.
 Protect your investment by scheduling periodic inspections.
-When a problem is detected, a prompt repair is often far less expensive than one that is delayed.
+Prompt repair is far less expensive than a delayed one.